 It’s unlikely that your standard policy will cover cosmetic work such as veneers, braces, teeth whitening or implants – unless it’s part of a course of NHS treatment.
 Some insurers will cover private cosmetic work in their most expensive policies.

-Many insurers offer separate or premium cover for implants, since this is perhaps the most expensive kind of dental treatment at an average cost of £2,300 per tooth.
+If you’re looking for dental insurance for implants, you may be able to purchase separate or premium cover from your insurer.
+This is perhaps the most expensive kind of dental treatment at an average cost of £2,300 per tooth, so implants are usually not included with standard policies.
 Dental implant insurance will still only cover you for teeth lost due to accidents and perhaps natural loss; not purely cosmetic work.

 Many policies include cover for oral cancer and this might be paid as a fixed lump sum rather than you claiming for your actual costs.